mmattel/storage-truenas/beelink_me_mini/beelink-me-mini.md

 This is a ZEN job and should not be done by people having limited patience and shaky fingers :sweat_smile:

-First I purchased [Aairhut Pack of 4 13W/m.K Thermal Pads](https://www.amazon.de/Aairhut-W%C3%A4rmeleitpads-Hitzebest%C3%A4ndigkeit-Abdeckung-selbstklebenden/dp/B0BQJGY7H4/ref=sr_1_2?sr=8-2).
+First I purchased [Aairhut Pack of 4 13W/m.K Thermal Pads](https://www.amazon.de/Aairhut-W%C3%A4rmeleitpads-Hitzebest%C3%A4ndigkeit-Abdeckung-selbstklebenden/dp/B0BQJGY7H4/ref=sr_1_2?sr=8-2) which have improved thermal dissipation (~3x compared to standard 6W/m.k.).
 They come in different thicknesses, and they can be cut to different sizes - with a scissor.
+The cutter tore them apart, especially the thin ones.

 **Note** that you need to handle them with absolute care.
-Once the protection foil is off, it wont stick again on, though you have good contact when in use.
+Once the protection foil is off, it wont stick again on, though the pads have good contact when in use.

 It turned out that the 0.5 mm version was too thin, resulting in poor contact with the SSDs.
 The 1.0 mm version, on the other hand, was slightly too thick, causing the drives to bend excessively.